vishalbala-nps/ESPManager/README.md

         ```json
         {"action": "update", "version": "1.0.1"}
         ```
     -   **Action**: The device should construct a URL and attempt to download the new firmware binary from the ESPManager backend.
+For this to work, the device needs its own logic to perform an HTTP download and apply the update.
     -   **URL Format**: `http://<updateServer>/api/updates/<version>/download` (where `<updateServer>` is the address of this application).

 #### Automatic Status Messages